syncfusion-content/ej2-grid-docs/ej2-javascript/grid/excel-export/exporting-with-templates.md

 # Exporting grid with templates in ##Platform_Name## Grid control

-The grid has an option to export the column template, detail template and caption template to an Excel document.
+The grid offers the option to export the column, detail, and caption templates to an Excel document.

 ## Exporting with column template

-Excel export allows exporting Grid column with Image, Hyperlink and customized data to an excel document.
+The Excel export feature enables the exporting of Grid columns containing images, hyperlinks, and customized data to an Excel document.

-In the below sample, the hyperlinks and images are exported to Excel by using [hyperlink](../../api/grid/excelQueryCellInfoEventArgs/#hyperlink) and [image](../../api/grid/excelQueryCellInfoEventArgs/#image) properties in the [excelQueryCellInfo](../../api/grid/#excelquerycellinfo) event.
+In the following sample, the hyperlinks and images are exported to Excel using [hyperlink](../../api/grid/excelQueryCellInfoEventArgs/#hyperlink) and [image](../../api/grid/excelQueryCellInfoEventArgs/#image) properties in the [excelQueryCellInfo](../../api/grid/#excelquerycellinfo) event.

 > Excel Export supports base 64 string to export the images.